JohnFattore/FattoreStreet/README.md

 Running the Server
 CD into mysite folder and run the command line prompt
     python manage.py runserver

+Running in docker container
+CD into Portfolio-Manager and run command on CLI
+    docker run -p 8000:8000 -d torkfat/django

 # Requirements for Website
     Store users' portfolio holdings, allocation preferences